jdhitsolutions/PSPivotTable/README.md

 # PSPivotTable
 A command to create an Excel-like Pivot table in the PowerShell console.
+Read this in Raw mode to fix formatting.

 NAME
     New-PSPivotTable